 Following the receipt of the Appeal Denied Letter, we submitted a Type A Meeting Request and related briefing document to the FDA on June 17, 2022.
 The meeting was granted by the Division of Anesthesia, Analgesia, and Addiction Products ("DAAAP") on June 27, 2022, and scheduled for August 9, 2022.
-We submitted a briefing document presenting a study design that we believe has the potential to address the comments and deficiencies noted in the Appeal Denied Letter and sought the DAAAP's guidance to refine the study design that would support a resubmission of the NDA for IV Tramadol.
-The meeting on August 9, 2022 was a collaborative discussion on the study design and potential path forward.
-We expect to receive official meeting minutes by mid-September and expect to evaluate further the potential to generate data supportive of an FDA approval.
+We submitted a briefing document presenting a study design that we believe has the potential to address the concerns around the safety risk of IV Tramadol in combination with other opioid analgesics for the management of moderate-to-moderately-severe pain in adults in a medically supervised healthcare setting that was discussed in detail at the previously disclosed Advisory Committee meeting on February 15, 2022 and in the Appeal Denied letter received on March 18, 2022.